oracle-livelabs/multicloud/helidon-oci-devops/os-support/os-support.md

 2. Wait until the **DevOps lifecycle** is completed by monitoring the build and deployment pipeline logs.
     ![deployment run](images/deployment-run.png)

-## Task 3: Verify the successful Object Strogate integration
+## Task 3: Verify the successful Object Storage integration

 Test by using curl and check that a new **hello.txt** object has been added to the **bucket**.
 Validate that the size of the object is the same as the size of the greeting word.
 For example, if the greeting word is *Hello*, then the size should be **5**.
 If the greeting word is *Hola*, then the size should be **4**.